dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 The Unix is a set of cultural norms and philosophical approaches to minimalist, modular software development.

-Early Unix developers brought the concepts of modularity and reusability into software engineering practice.
+Early Unix developers brought the concepts of modularity and re-usability into software engineering practice.
 Over time, the leading developers of Unix and associated programs established a set of cultural norms for developing software.
 These norms have been termed the "Unix philosophy."

 It emphasises building **simple**, **short**, **clear**, **modular**, and **extensible** code that can be easily maintained and repurposed by developers other than its creators.